CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Experiments

-Under official splitting of MIMIC-CXR, we specifically select only those reports containing both the "Findings" and "Impression" sections, ensuring that our model is trained on comprehensive reports reflective of real-world clinical workflows.
+Under official splitting of MIMIC-CXR, we specifically select only those reports containing both the ``Findings'' and ``Impression'' sections, ensuring that our model is trained on comprehensive reports reflective of real-world clinical workflows.
+After filtering, we obtain 123,742 training, 977 validation, and 1,600 test studies.